prescottprue/cypress-firebase/README.md

     Environment variables can be passed through `--env`. `envName` points to the firebase project within the projects section of `.firebaserc`.

-1. Add your config info to `cypress/config.json`
+1. Add your config info to your environment variables or `cypress/config.json` (make sure this is in you `.gitignore`)

     ```js
     {